greg-raven/Department-21/_posts/2017-01-21-teachers-pet.md

 ---
-title: "Teacher&rsquo;s pet"
+title: "Teacher's pet"
 author: 'Noam Sain'
 layout: post
 ---

 On the first day of school, the children brought gifts for their teacher.

 The supermarket manager's daughter brought the teacher a basket of assorted fruit.

 The florist's son brought the teacher a bouquet of flowers.